Azure/missionlz/docs/deployment-guide-terraform.md

 MLZ can deploy to a single subscription or multiple subscriptions.
 A test and evaluation deployment may deploy everything to a single subscription, and a production deployment may place each tier into its own subscription.

 The optional parameters related to subscriptions are below.
-They default to the subscription used for deployment.
+At least one subscription is required.

 Parameter name | Default Value | Description
 -------------- | ------------- | -----------